 Research shows that alcoholism increases the risk of infection and delays wound healing after surgery.
 It can also cause organ damage, pneumonia, and acute respiratory stress syndromes (ARDS).
 Moreover, it can adversely affect the immunity of the lungs.

-So, if you’re still thinking can I drink alcohol before hair transplant, the answer remains no. The risk of infection is too high, and wound closure will become harder during the healing process.
+The risk of infection is too high and wound closure will become harder during the healing process.
 It’s not the only way alcohol can lower your immunity:

 If you lose too much blood due to the thinning effect of alcohol, iron deficiency can also affect immune response.